crowdanalyzer/redis-connect/README.md

-redis-connect
+Redis Connect
 =============

-Redis connect is a utility library that connects to a redis instance, select a database and fire a call back once connected.
+Redis connect is a utility library that connects to a redis server, selects a database and fires callbacks.